sph-mn/sph-db/other/documentation/considerations.md

   * dont have to pass handle argument to any api routine
   * must use separate processes and ipc to work with multiple databases

-# should complex filter conditions be supported for node selection
+# should complex filter conditions be supported for record selection
 * for example conditions in a nestable linked list with comparison operators. and/or/not/begins/ends/contains/equals/etc
 * or custom tests and branches
 * more complex searchers could be an extension